ipld/ipld-in-memory/README.md

 const IPLD = require('ipld')
 const inMemory = require('ipld-in-memory')

-// options object to be passed to the IPLD constructor - any
+// options object to be passed to the IPLD constructor -
+// this module sets the 'blockService' property in the options object
-// 'blockservice' property will be overridden const ipldOpts = {}
+// so any passed value will be ignored const ipldOpts = {}

 const ipld = await inMemory(IPLD, ipldOpts)